 Method

 - Wash and pat dry the prawns and place in a shallow dish.
 Mix the soy sauce, wine or sherry, curry paste and brown sugar together and mix into the prawns.
-Cover and chill for 2 hrs to allow the flavours to develop.
+Set aside to marinate for 5 minutes.

-- Just before serving, heat the oil in a wok or frying pan and stir fry the ginger and garlic for 5 mins to soften but not brown.
+- Heat the oil in a wok or frying pan and stir fry the ginger and onion for 5 mins to soften but not brown.
 Add the prawns and marinade along with the coriander and stir fry for 5-6 mins until the prawns are pink all over and cooked through.

-If you have more time, leave the prawns to marinate over night.
+If you have time, allow the prawns to marinate for a couple of hours or overnight.

 -